 Life expectancy is on the rise.
 The problem?
 While science has found ways to keep us alive for longer, the medical community is struggling to help people age without debilitating chronic pain.
-But part of the potential solution is already here: stem cells.
+But part of the potential solution is already here: regenerative medicine using stem cells.

 Medical studies are increasingly showing that the relationship between stem cells and aging can help us to solve many of the problems associated with aging.
 This had wide ranging implications, such as helping lowering patient dependency on prescription medication and drastically reducing (or even eliminating) chronic pain.

 Posted on Jan 17th 2019